MrBertie/compose-keys/README.md

 Compose Keys
 ============

-"Compose Keys" mimics the functionality of the "Compose" key on Linux computers, and allows you to type accented letters and special symbols using a modifier key followed by 2-letter combinations.
+**"compose-keys"** mimics the functionality of the "Compose" key on Linux computers, and allows you to type accented letters and special symbols by pressing a modifier key followed by intuitive 2-letter combinations.

 Installation
 ------------

-Copy the "compose-keys" folder to somewhere on your computer, then double-click the "compose.exe" file to start the program.
+Download the latest version of [compose-keys](https://github.com/downloads/MrBertie/compose-keys/ComposeKeys-20121002.zip).
+Unzip it, and copy the contents to a folder on your computer.
+Then double-click the "compose.exe" file to start the program.
 You can of course create a shortcut to this file if you need to.
 There is also a 64bit version ("compose64.exe") for those who prefer it.

+A new icon will appear in your tray menu; this controls "compose-keys".
+Right-click to access the menu to Enable/Disable, change Settings, to Restart and to view the Help file.
+At the top of the menu you can also see the currently active "modifier key".

-> It is written in AutoHotKey, compiled to an .exe, and would not be possible without the help/libraries of many others on the AHK forum.
+> "compose-keys" is written in AutoHotKey, compiled to an .exe, and would not be possible without the help/libraries of many others on the AHK forum.
 Thank you all!

 How To Use
 ----------